yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

 :white_check_mark: 7.
 What Is State ?
-> - The state is a data structure that starts with a default value when a Component mounts.
+> - The state is a data structure that starts with a `default value` when a component mounts.
-> - A component’s state can change over time; whenever it changes, the component re-renders.
-The change in state can happen as a response to user action or system-generated events, and these changes determine the behavior of the component and how it will render.
+> - A component’s state `can change over time`. whenever it changes, the component re-renders.
+The change in state can happen as a response to user action or system-generated events, and these changes `determine the behavior of the component and how it will render`.
 > - Example : https://jsfiddle.net/yschen25/wc1qapz2/14/
 <br/>